uviclibraries/twine/github.md

   - Click on the **Collaborative coding** check box, then scroll to the bottom of the page and press **Continue**.
   - Scroll to the bottom of the page and press **Continue for free**.
   - Congratulations, your account is setup!
+{: .step}

+Step 2
+{: .label .label-step}
-2. Create a repository for your web pages (if you’d like you can watch this narrated video of how to [create a repository in your GitHub account](https://youtu.be/HhfPWwz8lVA){:target="_blank"}:
+Create a repository for your web pages (if you’d like you can watch this narrated video of how to [create a repository in your GitHub account](https://youtu.be/HhfPWwz8lVA){:target="_blank"}:
   - Click on the green **Create repository** button on the left side of the screen.<br>
 <img src="images/github-create-repository.gif" alt="GitHub Create Repository animated gif"><br>
   - Type the name you want to give your repository in the **Repository name** field.
 You can choose your own name, but if you can’t think of something, go ahead and type in “website”.
   - If you’d like your GitHub website to be publicly viewable leave the default setting, or change to Private if you’d prefer (you can change this in the future of course).
   - Click on the **Create repository** button.
   - Congratulations, you’ve created a repository to put your web pages in!
+{: .step}

+Step 3
+{: .label .label-step}
-3. Upload your first Twine story or other files (if you’d like you can watch this narrated video of how to [upload your Twine story to GitHub](https://youtu.be/0FHgslaQnF4){:target="_blank"}:
+Upload your first Twine story or other files (if you’d like you can watch this narrated video of how to [upload your Twine story to GitHub](https://youtu.be/0FHgslaQnF4){:target="_blank"}:
   - Rename your Twine file name to **index.html** or if you don’t see the “.html” file extension, just rename it, **index**.<br>
   <img src="images/github-upload-file.gif" alt="GitHub Upload File animated gif"><br>
   - Click on the **upload an existing file** link.<br>